 - 2 large potatoes , peeled and cut into two inches pieces

-- ¼ teaspoon sea salt , plus a few pinches (may need to adjust if using broth)
+- ¼ teaspoon sea salt , plus a few pinches (see note)

 - ⅛ teaspoon ground black pepper , plus a few pinches